Queenstown, New Zealand

 - Tipping: Tipping is not customary in New Zealand, as service charges are usually included in the bill.

-- Reservations: It's advisable to make reservations, especially at popular restaurants, to ensure a table during peak dining hours.
+- Reservations: It's advisable to make reservations, especially at popular restaurants, to secure a table.

 Fergburger